loonghao/vexcle/README.md

 ----
-Vexcel is a standalone program written using the [FBS](https://www.learnpyqt.com/courses/packaging-and-distribution/packaging-pyqt5-apps-fbs/) the framework that can help us analyze the resolution, thumbnail and other information from the video and output it to an excel file
+Vexcel is a standalone program written using the [FBS](https://www.learnpyqt.com/courses/packaging-and-distribution/packaging-pyqt5-apps-fbs/) framework that can help us analyze the resolution, thumbnail and other information from the video and output it to an excel file

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->